M0NsTeRRR/nixos-home/README.md

-# To do
+# WIP
+Not stable

 First install setup
 Luks encryption
 Dual boot windows
-Systemd-boot
 Secureboot

 # How to use this repo